Willamette Mainstem Cooperative

 We provide information and opportunities for people to work together to achieve shared goals for river health.

-- Community Events – weed pulls, stakeholder meetings, presentations, and workshops
+- Community Events – weed pulls, stakeholder meetings, workshops, and presentations

 2. PLAN for the short and long-term management of aquatic and terrestrial invasives and PRIORITIZE species focus based on invasive plant population size and habitat impacts.

-We surveyed over 2,550 acres of riparian lands between Corvallis and Albany to identify high quality habitats and map populations of priority invasive plants.
+We surveyed close to 3,000 acres of riparian and aquatic habitats between Corvallis and Albany to identify high quality habitats and map populations of priority invasive plants.

 |Species Found in Small Patches||Species Abundant, Yet Controllable||High Quality Habitat|